Are you being pursued by a company called Wakefield & Associates? An old debt is likely the culprit behind their calls and letters.

 This includes the debt total, the name on the account, and the date of last account activity.

-Requesting debt validation allows you to verify that Wakefield and Associates has accurate information about your debt before you pay them.
+Requesting debt validation allows you to verify that they have accurate information about your debt before you pay them.

 It also gives you an opportunity to have the debt taken off your record based on a technical error.

 To request debt validation, you will need to send a Section 609 letter to Wakefield and Associates.

 This is essentially a letter that explicitly requests that they send you proof that the debt is yours and that they are authorized to collect payments on it.

 We have a Section 609 letter template if you are unsure on how to get started.